I'll qualify this recipe name, Harry's French Silk Pie Cake,

 Why am I asking so many questions?
 I don't know.
 Things are hard.

-Ok, let's make this French Silk Pie Cake.
+Ok, let's make Harry's French Silk Pie Cake.

 Both aspects of the recipe are suuuuper simple, mostly toss, mix, and done.